kyma-project/kyma/docs/service-catalog/docs/050-gs-broker-registration.md

 ## Steps

 You can register your broker in the Service Catalog either by installing a Helm chart or by using kubectl commands.
-You can also register it directly using the Kyma Console.

 ### Register using Helm chart